cypress-io/cypress-documentation/source/guides/continuous-integration/aws-codebuild.md

 How this buildspec works:

 - On push to this repository, this job will run an Amazon Linux container.
-- Our code from our GitHub repository.
+- Our code is cloned from our GitHub repository.
 - Our action runs as follows:
   - Install dependencies (npm/yarn)
   - Start the web server (`npm start:ci`)